Skip to content

 Applying Tags to Columns

 Once your tags and masking policies are deployed with Snowcap, you need to apply tags to columns.
-There are three approaches:
+There are four approaches:

 1. At load time - Apply tags immediately after loading data (e.g., with dlt)